-This is especially unfortunate, because low vitamin D has been associated with increased risk of heart disease, multiple types of cancer, diabetes, autoimmune diseases, multiple sclerosis, mood disorders including anxiety and depression, Alzheimer’s disease, and bone disorders including osteoporosis.
+This is especially unfortunate because low vitamin D has been associated with an increased risk of heart disease, multiple types of cancer, diabetes, autoimmune diseases, multiple sclerosis, mood disorders including anxiety and depression, Alzheimer’s disease, and bone disorders including osteoporosis.

-Because of this, vitamin D testing and supplementation is a mainstay of many supplementation and nutrition programs.
+Because of this, Vitamin D testing and supplementation are a mainstay of many supplementation and nutrition programs.
 All patients at Genemedics are tested for adequate vitamin D levels—using clinically validated blood levels—and if necessary, prescribed vitamin D.

 Perhaps because so many people have read about the side effects of conventional hormone replacement therapy, many patients wonder about the side effects of bioidentical hormone replacement therapy (BHRT).

 It’s important to understand that BHRT is very different than conventional hormone replacement therapy.
 Conventional hormone replacement therapy uses synthetic hormones that are not biologically the same as the hormones produced by your body.
 For example, the most commonly prescribed estrogen in women, Premarin, is a synthetic estrogen produced from the urine of a pregnant horse.
 It does not take an expert to realize that horse estrogen belongs in a horse and not a human.
 Studies have shown that synthetic hormones have many side effects.